Nomy1/zig-sokol-examples/README.md

 Currently only works with a Metal rendering backend, but with a little effort other backends can be supported.

+Remember to clone the submodules also when cloning!

+`git clone --recursive`

 ## Examples

 - ![Window](src/window)